Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/README.md

 ## EvoSuite Tests

-This directory contains the automatically generated EvoSuite tests of all seeds for each buggy version under study.
+This directory contains the generated EvoSuite tests (corresponding to all seeds) for each buggy version under study.

 ## Fixed Bug-expo Tests

-This directory contains the repaired bug-exposing tests so that all bug-exposing tests now will have correct oracles.
+This directory contains the repaired bug-exposing tests such that all bug-exposing tests now will have correct oracles.

 ## Overfitting Behavior Comparision